Snorkeling Package

 Boots, gloves and high visibility hood

 In addition to the drysuit, you will wear neoprene marine boots, 7mm semidry 3-finger mittens and a neoprene hood.
 The bright orange hood has reflective patches for ultimate visibility in choppy sea conditions and low light.
-It features double layered heat loss protection and glideskin seals for the neck and face.
 Once fully dressed, only your face will be directly exposed to the cold water.

 Mask, snorkel & fins